Storyblok Raises $80M Series C - Read News

 If you need to send data back and forth from a CMS to various apps, API is what you need.

-In a nutshell, API is a tool that significantly expands the functionality of the CMS or any other software by connecting them with multiple integrations.
+In less technical language, an API is a tool that significantly expands the functionality of a CMS or other software by connecting it with multiple integrations.

 Using a webhook is the best option when you need to simply push data from one app to another.